Sanctus-Fortis/wsr/Server Setup.md

     cd hostapd.service.d
     touch override.conf

-Now using your preferred file editor add the following to the ovveride.conf:
+Now using your preferred file editor add the following to the override.conf:

     [Unit]
     BindsTo=sys-subsystem-net-devices-wlan1.device